 12 Things to do in Takayama

 1- Take a photo at the Nakabashi Vermillion Bridge

-The Nakabashi vermillion bridge beckons and we stop there to take some pictures of ourselves, as we are clad in traditional winter gear provided by the Honjin Hiranoya.
+The Nakabashi vermillion bridge beckons, and we stop there to take some pictures of ourselves, as we are clad in traditional winter gear provided by the Honjin Hiranoya.

 The outfits consist of a yukata, over which you wear a heavy long blue robe topped by a padded sleeveless vest.

-On our feet we have a pair of geta (wooden sandals) overtabi (socks specially designed to wear with thongs).
+On our feet, we have a pair of geta (wooden sandals) overtabi (socks specially designed to wear with thongs).

-You might think this is not warm enough for 3 degrees Celcius outside with lots of lying snow piled up around.
+You might think this is not warm enough to keep you warm when it’s 3 degrees Celcius outside with lots of lying snow piled up around.

 2- Go Sake tasting

-We clip-clop happily around the neighbourhood admiring the traditional houses and stop often for sake-tasting at the sake breweries.
+We clip-clop happily around the neighbourhood admiring the traditional houses and often stop for sake-tasting at the sake breweries.

 3- Visit a Kura House